deepanshs/csdmpy/docs/examples/multiple_datasets/eagle_nebula.rst

     >>> eagle_nebula = cp.load(filename)

-Let's get the tuple of dimension and dependent variable objects from ``eagle_nebula`` instance.
+Let's get the tuple of dimension and dependent variable objects from the ``eagle_nebula`` instance.

 .. doctest::

     >>> x = eagle_nebula.dimensions
     >>> y = eagle_nebula.dependent_variables

-Before we create an image composition, let's take a look at the individual dependent variables from the dataset.
+Before we compose an image, let's take a look at the individual dependent variables from the dataset.
 The three dependent variables correspond to signal acquisition at 502 nm, 656 nm, and 673 nm, respectively.
 This information is also listed in the